Tired of Generic Anxiety Worksheets?Generate One Using Their Actual Triggers

 Is client information stored?

 No. Reframe uses zero-retention architecture.
-Client descriptions are processed in memory and never stored on our servers.
+Client descriptions are processed for the request and not retained in our main database afterward.
 HIPAA-compliant by design, not just policy.

 Can I generate worksheets for different age groups?